LIAAD/Time-Matters/README.md

 #### ByDoc
 <hr>
 Getting temporal scores by doc is possible through the following code.
-This configuration assumes "py_heideltime" as default temporal tagger (more about this  [[here|Text-Representation#Temporal-Expressions]]), "ByDoc" as the default score_type and the default parameters of time_matters.
+This configuration assumes "py_heideltime" as default temporal tagger, "ByDoc" as the default score_type and the default parameters of time_matters.
 In this configuration, a single score will be retrieved for a temporal expression regardless it occurs in different sentences.

 ```` bash
 results = Time_Matters_SingleDoc(text)